lukzhang/DAPP_IPFS_FileSharing/README.md

 NOTE: Update was made so that contracts may migrate with Truffle 5 (rather than Truffle 4 as was previously done)

+NOTE: As with IPFS, it works best when viewing files coming from your computer as there is no incentive for other nodes to host your file until Filecoin becomes live.

 # DAPP_IPFS_FileSharing
 DAPP uses IPFS for each account to store each file as an array.
 Images are used here for display.